olelong/red-tetris-frontend/README.md

 - **Joining Ongoing Games**: If a player joins a game already in progress, they will need to refresh the page after the game ends to rejoin the room.
 - **Dynamic Themes**: The Tetris game changes its appearance randomly.
 - **Real-Time Communication**: Powered by sockets for seamless interactions.
-- **Bonus for Tetris Players**: Includes support for all advanced moves, including T-Spins, O-Spins, and other spin techniques, adding depth and strategy to the gameplay.
+- **Bonus for Tetris Players**: Includes support for all advanced moves, including T-Spins, L-Spins, and other spin techniques, adding depth and strategy to the gameplay.
 - **Special Spin Penalties**: When a player performs a spin in multiplayer mode, a special penalty is applied to other players, temporarily increasing the gravity and making their pieces fall faster.

 <div align="center">